-Disks in the lumbar spine (low back) are composed of a thick outer ring of cartilage (annulus) and an inner gel-like substance (nucleus).
-In the cervical spine (neck), the disks are similar but smaller in size.
+Discs in the lumbar spine (low back) are composed of a thick outer ring of cartilage (annulus) and an inner gel-like substance (nucleus).
+In the cervical spine (neck), the discs are similar but smaller in size.

-A disk herniates or ruptures when part of the center nucleus pushes through the outer edge of the disk and back toward the spinal canal.
+A disc herniates or ruptures when part of the center nucleus pushes through the outer edge of the disc and back toward the spinal canal.
 This puts pressure on the nerves.
 Spinal nerves are very sensitive to even slight amounts of pressure, which can result in pain, numbness, or weakness in one or both legs.

-In children and young adults, disks have high water content.
-As people age, the water content in the disks decreases and the disks become less flexible.
-The disks begin to shrink and the spaces between the vertebrae get narrower.
-Conditions that can weaken the disk include:
+In children and young adults, discs have high water content.
+As people age, the water content in the discs decreases, and they become less flexible.
+The discs begin to shrink and the spaces between the vertebrae get narrower.
+Conditions that can weaken the disc include:

 - Improper lifting

-- Excessive body weight that places added stress on the disks (in the lower back)
+- Excessive body weight that places added stress on the discs (in the lower back)